This easy homemade tzatziki is made with plain Greek yogurt and garden-fresh cucumbers, and is a delicious dip or sauce.

 I didn't plant cucumbers this year.

-Because every year, without fail, my extremely sweet cucumber-growing family and friends send their extra veggies to my cucumber-loving husband.
-And that’s exactly what happened this year.
+Because every year, without fail, my super sweet cucumber-growing family and friends send their extra veggies to my cucumber-loving husband.
+And that's exactly what happened this year.

 What do we do with all the cucumbers?